Chhaganlal Karamshi Parekh: At Jharia

 In year 1912 at age of 18, he came to Jharia with help of Damodar Kunwarji Trivedi, who worked in colliery G. K. Dossa & Brothers at Jharia.
 Seth Gangji Dossa Jethwa was from Kutchi railway contractor and mines owner and owned several coal mines at Jharia under the firm M/s.
-G. K. Dosa & Brothers.
+G. K. Dosa & Brothers with his brother Seth Khimji Dosa Jethwa.
 He with his young son Purushottam had come Rajkot at that time at house of Trivedi.
-Seth Gangjibhai Jethwa was from KGK community from Nagalpar, Kutch and was one of the pioneers in coal mining in Jharia coalfields.
+Seth Gangjibhai Jethwa was from KGK community from Nagalpar, Kutch and was one of the early entrant in coal mining in Jharia coalfields and close associate of Seth Khora Ramji & Jethabhai Lira Jethwa.
 Karamshi bhai Parekh, father of Chhaganbhai, who knew Trivedi came to meet Seth Gangji Bhai Jethwa, who assured he would take care of his son and train him.
 After meeting him, he decided to send young Chhagan to Jharia under his mentorship.
 He started his career as a clerk at R. A. Mucadam & Sons' Chanda colliery in Jharia owned by Parsi gentleman, Rustomji Ardesar Mukadam in same year.
 After a year he switched to Khas Kusunda colliery owned by Kutchi Pancha Devji at salary of Rs.30/- per month, which was later raised to Rs.40/- per month.
 This colliery was managed by Kanji Khengar, who trained him well into job.
 Later in 1914 his mentors, Seth Gangji Dossa Jethwa & his brother Seth Khimji Dossa Jethwa, seeing that he is well trained, offered him job of supervisor in their own, Lower & Upper Jharia Collieries located at Tisra, fulfilling the promise they gave his father, Karamshibhai.
 Chhagan Bhai after joining, soon impressed his mentors with his dedication and efficiency in managing of colliery and he was soon promoted.
 From here he progressed to start his own coal supply firm with support from his employers Seth Gangji bhai Jethwa, Seth Khimji Bhai Jethwa, Seth Khataubhai Sethia, Seth Kripashankar bhai Worah, Seth Harishanker bhai Worah, who offered them to become their coal supply agent.Till 1930 he managed mines of Gangji Dosa & Sons, in 1930 he became selling agent of M/s K. Worah & Co, to eventually start his own business as coal supplier.
 He flourished in this business and made good money.

 He was among the committee members of historic All India Trade Union Congress meeting hosted at Jharia in year 1921 and shared dais (representing Gangji Dossa & Sons) with other notable colliery owners like, Ramjush Agarwalla, the host and others like, Karamshi Khora, D. D. Thacker and other dignitaries.